 Summer's disguise of stroke symptoms

 Stroke can occur to anyone, at any time and at any place.
-However, as Bayhealth Stroke Medical Director Sumeet S. Multani, MD, MBBS, and Nurse Practitioner Brandy Magee, MSN, APRN, FNP-C, explain, some summertime habits and rituals can increase risk of stroke and also make you less likely to recognize stroke symptoms.
+However, as Bayhealth Nurse Practitioner Brandy Magee, MSN, APRN, FNP-C, explains, some summertime habits and rituals can increase risk of stroke and also make you less likely to recognize stroke symptoms.
 Also, education and awareness are essential for effective stroke prevention and treatment.

 Recognize stroke symptoms

 The first step is to learn the symptoms of stroke: